vbe0201/Luna/README.md

 # Luna [![Build Status](https://scrutinizer-ci.com/g/CharlotteDunois/Luna/badges/build.png?b=master)](https://scrutinizer-ci.com/g/CharlotteDunois/Luna/build-status/master)

 Luna is a Lavalink client for PHP.
+For use with [Yasmin](https://github.com/CharlotteDunois/Yasmin), there is a `YasminClient` included, which does the heavy liftings.

 This library is **only** for PHP 7.1 (and later).